-Corky’s BBQ has been voted the #1 BBQ Joint in Memphis 22 times since they first opened over 30 years ago.
+Corky’s BBQ has been voted the #1 BBQ Joint in Memphis 22 times since they first opened more than 30 years ago.
 So there’s no denying that they’ve got some tasty ‘cue!
 Can’t make it to the restaurant?
-You can order online to get a taste of their sauce.
+You can order online and get it to-go.

 Jim Neely’s Interstate Bar-B-Q

-One insurance salesman’s vision to change the culture of a rough neighborhood corner has now become one of the most delicious barbecue joints in the country — Interstate Barbecue.
-Through barbecue, Jim Neely has provided jobs for his family, business for his neighborhood and happiness to all barbecue lovers.
-The combination of barbecue sauce, spaghetti pasta and a side of slaw has helped Interstate gain a delicious and flourishing Memphis barbecue market.
+One insurance salesman’s vision to change the culture of a rough neighborhood corner has now become one of the most delicious BBQ joints in the country: Interstate Barbecue.
+Through BBQ, Jim Neely has provided jobs for his family, business for his neighborhood, and happiness to all BBQ lovers.
+The combination of BBQ sauce, spaghetti pasta, and a side of slaw has helped Interstate gain a delicious and flourishing Memphis BBQ market.

 One & Only BBQ

 1779 Kirby Pkwy., Memphis, TN 38138 • (901) 751-3615

 567 Perkins Extd., Memphis, TN 38117 • (901) 249-4227

 153 Timber Creek Dr., Memphis, TN 38018 • (901) 275-8450

 6575 Airways Blvd., Southaven, MS 38671 • (662) 349-9981